walshbr/walshbr.github.io/_posts/2025-07-21-step-back-writing.md

 So, in some ways, our question should be: how do we get students to a point where these things are true for them, too?</p>&mdash; Miriam Posner (<a href="https://bsky.app/profile/did:plc:rzn6yramffebefeitqifiqqz?ref_src=embed">@miriamposner.com</a>) <a href="https://bsky.app/profile/did:plc:rzn6yramffebefeitqifiqqz/post/3lqpq5afvic2x?ref_src=embed">June 3, 2025 at 12:39 PM</a></blockquote><script async src="https://embed.bsky.app/static/embed.js" charset="utf-8"></script>

 I love Posner's list, which does a great job of pointing out reasons why we might articulate to students the need to care about writing.
 I want to add one other point: writing can be fun.
+For so many people writing feels painful, but it need not be that way.
 Would it help articulate the value of writing if our pedagogies re-introduced joy?
 So often writing feels like a high stakes chore for students, but how can we reintroduce play into the process?

-I'm interested in the kinds of exercises, writing or otherwise, that can reintroduce playful constraints to the work.
+I'm interested in the kinds of exercises, writing or otherwise, that can reintroduce ludic constraints to the work.
 Here's one idea, based on the baseball metaphor I can't stop thinking about.
 I'm calling it "step back writing."

 Take a particular course topic, book, or article, and write a three-word sentence on it.
 Then, repeat the process iteratively, adding a word each time.
 So you start out with three words, then four, then five, etc. You might start with different versions of the same sentence, but the sentence will inevitably grow and develop in new ways and become something else entirely.
 Pick a certain point at which you stop lengthening (in this example I arbitrarily stopped at twenty words).
 You could stop there, but try instead to iterate backwards, shaving off one word at a time.
 Be careful not to just copy and paste the same sentences in reverse, the goal is to wind up with a different three-word phrase at the end.